vesuvius-sys/TWK3R/README.md

 Yes, TWK3R requires Administrator privileges to function.

 **Does TWK3R need an installer?**
 No — it's portable.
 Extract the archive and run `TWK3R.exe` as Administrator.
 Settings are registry-backed; no config files are written elsewhere.

 **How is TWK3R licensed for Pro?**
-One license per PC, billed yearly.
+One license per PC, 4.99$ billed yearly.
+There's promo option with 2+1, make sure to share w/ your friends!

 **Does TWK3R check files against VirusTotal itself?**
 No — TWK3R doesn't have a VirusTotal API integration.
 Hopefully we can change that with your support!

 **Is Free fully offline?**
 Yes.
-Free makes no network calls at all — no telemetry, no update checks, nothing.
-All config is stored locally in the folder TWK3R runs from.
+Free makes no network calls at all — no telemetry, no update checks.

 **What's the difference between Free and Pro?**
 Free covers day-to-day cleanup, hardening, and maintenance (registry/browser purging, network hardening, service checks, OneDrive/Copilot+/Edge removal, temperature monitoring, and more).

 Pro adds three dedicated deep-inspection tools not available in Free at all: the DNS Viewer, Anomaly Check (driver/kernel scanning), and Scheduled Task Check.

-*(More questions will be added here as they come up — if you have one that isn't answered, open an issue.)*
+**ONLY PRO**

+**Why did a VirusTotal Sandbox test mention "LSASS" or flag something about it?**
+*Sigma Integrated Rule Set (GitHub) - Teymur Kheirkhabarov, oscd.community* TWK3R checks that important Windows system processes (like `lsass.exe`) are running from their real, normal location on your PC.
+This catches malware that pretends to be a system process from somewhere it shouldn't be.
+TWK3R does not inject anything into LSASS or touch its memory — it just checks "is this really where it's supposed to be?"
+Some scanners flag this kind of check because it *looks* similar to what malware does, even though the actual behavior is completely different.

 ---